-The Mrs. Baylor O. Hickman Preserve borders a portion of the Rockcastle River that has been designated as a Wild River Corridor containing outstanding scenic, biological, geological, cultural and recreational resources.
-The relatively clean, well-oxygenated water found along this stretch of the river contains freshwater mussel species found only in the southern Appalachian Mountains and the Cumberland Plateau region.
-In all, 25 rare species are found within and along this part of the swift river and in the surrounding forest.
+The Mrs. Baylor O. Hickman Nature Preserve borders a portion of the Rockcastle River that has been designated as a Wild River Corridor that contains outstanding scenic, biological, geological, cultural and recreational resources.
+Specifically, clean, well-oxygenated water found along this stretch of the river boasts freshwater mussel species found only in the southern Appalachian Mountains and Cumberland Plateau region.
+In all, 25 rare species can be found within and along this part of the river and surrounding forest.

 Note: Due to the sensitivity of the site, the preserve is not open to the public without a Conservancy guide.

 Location: Pulaski County.
 The nature preserve is situated along the Rockcastle River in the Daniel Boone National Forest and accessible from small country roads off of KY 80.

 What’s At Stake: The nature preserve is characterized by mesic slopes underlain by sandstone and shale.
 Sandstone cliffs separate upland and bottomland forest.
 Abundant beech and hemlock, with an understory of rhododendron, thrive in the landscape.

 Spring floods scouring the riverbank keep the community open, preventing the establishment of dense woody vegetation and supporting a unique gravel wash prairie, featuring grasses such as big bluestem and Indian grass, located along the boulder-strewn edges of the river.